 The consulting room website https://www.consultingroom.com/ contains information about treatments and clinics for cosmetic treatments.

-It is the doctor’s responsibility to check if they have any medical conditions that may make them unsuitable or at increased risk of complications when having a cosmetic treatment.
+It is the doctor’s responsibility to check if they have any medical conditions.
+Especially those that may make them unsuitable or at increased risk of complications when having a cosmetic treatment.
 The cosmetic treatment would also have an impact on their general health and social circumstances especially post-procedure.
 Allergies and medication details are also important for safe practice.

 How we look has a huge psychological impact.
 Therefore, it is important to check their psychological well-being.
-It may be necessary to decline to treat a vulnerable individual in order to protect them from further distress and refer them for appropriate care.
+It may be necessary to decline to treat a vulnerable individual in order to protect them from further distress.
+At-risk individuals should be referred for appropriate care instead of being offered cosmetic treatments.

 There is a higher incidence of Body Dysmorphic Disorder in those seeking cosmetic treatments.
 If someone suffers from this mental health condition, they have a disproportionately high level of worry about one or more features of their body.
 This feature may not be noticeable to others and the person may spend a lot of time checking the mirror and concealing this feature.
 Having cosmetic treatment is likely to do more harm than good in this situation.
 It may also be associated with other mental health conditions such as depression, anxiety or obsessive-compulsive disorder.